Gorakhnath Math: Incidents

 On 3 April 2022, a man named Ahmad Murtaza Abbasi was alleged to have tried to enter the temple premises forcibly and attacking police constables on duty. and booked under the Unlawful Activities (Prevention) Act (UAPA).

-On 30 January 2023, 10 months after the attack Ahmad Murtaza was sentenced to death by a special NIA-ATS court in Lucknow, he was found guilty for waging war against country and murderous attack.
+On 30 January 2023, ten months after the attack, Ahmad Murtaza was sentenced to death by a special NIA-ATS court in Lucknow.
+He was found guilty of waging war against the country and carrying out a murderous attack.